Pics Gallery

 All the mics survive to this day!
 I use several of these cases, in varying sizes and shapes,

 for loose gear like leads and stuff.
-There are also some plastic 'shock-boxes' (surplus stores again) that store
+There are also some plastic 'shock-boxes' (surplus stores again) that hold

 the leads and the multicore.